Skip to Global Health Institute Full Site Menu Skip to main content

 About the Georgetown Global Health Institute

-The Georgetown University Global Health Institute (GHI) serves as a university-wide platform for supporting faculty, students, and staff who are contributing to global health through research, teaching, and service.
+The Georgetown University Global Health Institute (GUGHI) serves as a university-wide platform for supporting faculty, students, and staff who are contributing to global health through research, teaching, and service.

 While there is no single, accepted definition of “global health,” it is widely recognized as an interdisciplinary field that addresses the health and care of individuals and populations within and across national borders and that pays special attention to issues of equity and development.
 One of Georgetown’s great strengths in global health is the breadth of faculty and student engagement across our campuses, schools, and departments.
 This wide-ranging engagement enables Georgetown to bring the perspectives of health, science, law, ethics, business, diplomacy, and social sciences to bear in addressing critical questions in global health.